cotts/fullstack-env/README.md

 # Full Stack env

-## A Webapp using Node, CouchDB, Nginx and Vue
+## A Webapp build with Full Stack Environment using Node, CouchDB, Nginx and Vue

 `Tecnologies used:`
  - Docker